BrownOS/brownOS.github.io/talks/_posts/2017-09-06-mozilla-guest.md

 author: Linda Park
 layout: post
 slides: /talks/ 2017-w10-spring-ansible.pdf
-date: 2017-09-06
+date: 2017-09-24
 ---

-We have a special guest from Mozilla visiting soon!
+We have an Open Source 101 workshop coming soon.
+Can't make it?
+Don't worry!
+We will post the presentation here after the event.
 Stay tuned.